-Undesired bias in machine learning has become a worrying topic after numerous high-profile incidents have been covered by the media.
-It’s a challenging topic, as it could even be said that the concept of societal bias is inherently biased in itself, depending on an individual’s (or group’s) perspective.
+Numerous high-profile incidents have proved undesired bias in machine learning a worrying topic.
+It’s particularly challenging since it could even be said that the concept of societal bias is inherently biased in itself, depending on an individual’s (or group’s) perspective.

-Alejandro Saucedo doesn’t reinvent the wheel, instead choosing to use traditional methods to simplify the issue so it can be tackled from a practical perspective.
-Alejandro discusses the high-level definitions of bias in machine learning as two constituent parts—a priori societal bias and a posteriori statistical bias—and uses a hands-on example to demystify it.
-Your objective is to automate the loan-approval process for a company using machine learning.
-He walks you through this challenge step-by-step, using key tools and techniques from the latest research, allowing you to assess and mitigate undesired bias in machine learning models.
-He provides tangible examples of how undesired bias is introduced in each step, introducing interesting research findings in this topic.
+Alejandro Saucedo demystifies machine learning bias without reinventing the wheel, instead choosing to use traditional methods to simplify the issue so it can be tackled from a practical perspective.
+Alejandro discusses the high-level definitions of bias in machine learning as two constituent parts: a priori societal bias and a posteriori statistical bias.
+He then walks you through a hands-on example—automating the loan-approval process for a company using machine learning—using key tools and techniques from the latest research, allowing you to assess and mitigate undesired bias in machine learning models.
+You’ll learn a pragmatic process to assess bias in machine learning models in three key steps—data analysis, inference result analysis, and production metrics analysis.
+At each step, you’ll discover how undesired bias is introduced, along with interesting research findings in this topic.
 Spoiler alert: Alejandro takes a pragmatic approach, showing how any nontrivial system will always have an inherent bias; the objective is not to remove bias but to make sure you can get as close as possible to your objectives, and you can make sure your objectives are as close as possible to the ideal solution.

 ©2019, O'Reilly Media, Inc. • (800) 889-8969 or (707) 827-7019 • Monday-Friday 7:30am-5pm PT • All trademarks and registered trademarks appearing on oreilly.com are the property of their respective owners. • firstname.lastname@example.org